-To run scripts, installers, and diagnostic tools on the factory floor, Windows 10 S has a manufacturing mode.
+To run scripts, installers, and diagnostic tools on the factory floor, Windows 10 in S mode and Windows 10 S have a manufacturing mode.
 This mode allows you to run unsigned code in Audit Mode.
 Enable manufacturing mode by adding a registry key to an offline image.
 Disable manufacturing mode by removing the registry key when booted into audit mode.

-Don't ship a Windows 10 S PC with the registry in place.
+Don't ship a Windows 10 in S mode PC with the registry in place.
 Remove the registry key prior to shipping the device.

-Before shipping a Windows 10 S PC, remove the manufacturing registry key and exclude it from recovery packages.
+Before shipping a Windows 10 in S mode PC, remove the manufacturing registry key and exclude it from recovery packages.